 Permits issued prior to six (6) months before the adoption date of this title for projects on which substantial work has not commenced, will be null and void upon the date of adoption.
 For permits issued within the six (6) months prior to adoption of this title, at least 10% of the total cost of the project must be completed within sixty (60) days of the adoption of this title and the entire project shall be completed within twelve (12) months from the date of issuance of said permit.

 XIV.
-Building permit fee schedule (Amended on June 12, 2007)
+Project permit fee schedule

 In order to defray the expense of administering this title, a fee is adopted in the following categories: